dmh2000/autoreload/README.md

 ## A Simple Example

-Clone https://github.com/dmh2000/autoreload to a working directory
+Clone or Fork https://github.com/dmh2000/autoreload to a working directory

 The example code is in autoreload/example.
 The example contains:

 - main.go : web server that also starts autoreload
 - views\/\*.html : web pages
-- reload.html
 - .air.toml : cosmtrek/air configuration file

 ## Dependencies